clouatre/math-mcp-learning-server/FUTURE_IMPROVEMENTS.md

 # Future Improvements: Quantitative Workspace Evolution

-This document outlines the strategic evolution from a basic **math calculator MCP** to a **persistent quantitative workspace** that provides capabilities Claude Sonnet 4.5 cannot achieve natively.
+This document outlines the strategic evolution from a basic **math calculator MCP** to a **persistent quantitative workspace** that provides capabilities that most LLMs cannot achieve natively.

 ## 📋 **FastMCP 2.0 Dependency Management**